Tour To Karnak Temple & Luxor Temple

 In the rear part of the temple is the shrine of Alexander the Great and the birth room of Amenhotep III.

-It is a great temple commemorates to all the periods of the Egyptian history.
+It is a great temple that commemorates all the periods of Egyptian history.

 - Hotel pick up and drop off.

 - All transfers.

 - Personal expenses

 - Children from 1-5 years are free of charge.

 - Children between 6-11 years get 50% off.